Wondering about a multi cooker vs. slow cooker? This quick guide will help you decide which countertop appliance is right for you!

 Why you'll love it

-I don't know about you but storage space in my kitchen is valuable.
+I don't know about you but storage space in my kitchen is valuable - prime real estate so to speak.
 I have a rice cooker, a slow cooker, a pressure cooker, a deep fryer, and on and on.

-When I can buy one appliance that will step in and do the job of several I get excited!
-A multicooker can do just that.
+When I can buy just one appliance that will step in and do the job of several I get excited!

 What is the difference between a slow cooker and a multi cooker?